Deterministic Langevin Monte Carlo with Normalizing Flows for Bayesian Inference: Langevin and Fokker-Planck equations

-Equation \ref{Lan4} can be interpreted as a gradient based minimization of time dependent objective $U(\bi{x})-V(\bi{x}(t))$.
+Equation \ref{Lan4} can be interpreted as a gradient based minimization of the time dependent objective $U(\bi{x}(t))-V(\bi{x}(t))$.
 In this view we can optimize the objective using any optimization method.
 Initially, if we start the particles from the prior $p(\bi{x})$, DLMC is simply performing optimization of the target likelihood $p(\bi{y}|\bi{x})$.
 Later, as $q(\bi{x}(t)) \sim p(\bi{x}|\bi{y})$, the gradient of the optimization objective becomes zero, and the particles stop moving.
-One can use any optimization method to move the particles, so if gradient of $U(\bi{x})$ is not available we can use gradient free optimization methods to do so.
-For gradient based optimization we can use many of the standard optimization methods \citep{NocedalWright06}, such as first order (stochastic or deterministic) gradient descent, momentum based methods, or (quasi) second order methods (e.g. L-BFGS, Newton, conjugate gradient etc.).
+One can use any optimization method to move the particles, so if the gradient of $U(\bi{x})$ is not available we can use gradient free optimization methods to do so.
+For gradient based optimization we can use many of the standard optimization methods \citep{NocedalWright06}, such as first order (stochastic or deterministic) gradient descent, momentum based methods, or (quasi) second order methods (e.g., L-BFGS, Newton, conjugate gradient etc.).
 The algorithm can be stopped when the particle distribution becomes stationary.
-For example, we can stop when the first and second moment of posterior distribution for the relevant parameters stop changing.
+For example, we can stop when the estimated first and second moments of the posterior stop changing.

+Given the formulation above, the performance of DLMC depends on the ability of the NF to approximate the particle density and the corresponding gradient at each time step.
+The addition of MH updates (Section \ref{sec3}) help to correct for imperfect density estimation.
+However, in situations where the NF fit is a poor match for the target the MH acceptance can be very low.
+Furthermore, in high dimensions ($\mathcal{O}(10^3)$) we are limited by the training cost to use simple NF approximations.
+However, in this scenario DLMC can still be used to move particles quickly towards the typical set, acting as an initialization for MCMC in the NF latent space.
+This is discussed further in Section \ref{sec: ill_gauss}.